Sendera

 • Research emphasized ownership, decision-making, and accountability as recurring tensions.

-Goal: understand why group travel planning breaks down before designing a solution.
+Goal: To understand why group travel planning breaks down before designing a solution.

 What the research revealed